openplanets/scape-parent-pom/README.template.md

 ### What does X do?

-Describe in a few sentences what is the purpose of X.
+Describe in a few sentences what the purpose is of your tool and where it fits into the workflow.

-### What are the benefits for end user?
+### What are the benefits for the end user?

 A list of benefits X brings to the end user: